Tips for Designing Cost-Effective CNC Machined Parts

 When we design parts, some simple changes can lead to a significant saving on the costs of machining a part.
 Therefore, understanding designs and how machinists operate will help you save a lot.
-If so, how to have Designing Cost Effective for your CNC machined parts.
-As one professional CNC machining manufacturer, Creatingway will share these knowledge to our global customers.
+If so, how to have Designing Cost-Effective for your CNC machined parts.
+As one professional CNC machining manufacturer, Creatingway will share this knowledge with our global customers.

-Below arel tips for Designing Cost Effective CNC Machined Parts knowledge.
+Below are tips for Designing Cost-Effective CNC Machined Parts knowledge.

 The principal channel for communication between you and your machinist is the technical drawings and print documents.
 This is because machinists are believed to be visual thinkers.
 To make things easy for them and for you to save on cost, spend ample time on your drawings.
 It means you have to clearly communicate in your drawings what you want to see on the final parts.
 Here are some characteristics of the documentation you should provide: